Advisers of Study and Undergraduate Advising

 How does advising work in the College of Arts?

 Advising is carried out by the Arts Advising Team, a small and efficient group of people, comprising a dedicated team of Advising Administrators and experienced academic staff acting as Senior Advisers associated with each of the Schools in the College of Arts.
-These staff work closely with me as Chief Adviser, with my colleagues Linda Knox and Kirsty Gowling-Afchain, the Assistant Chief Advisers, and with Amy McKnight, the Advising Support Manager in the College.
+These staff work closely with me as Chief Adviser, with my colleagues Kirsty Gowling-Afchain, the Assistant Chief Adviser, and with Amy McKnight, the Advising Support Manager in the College.
 The Arts Advising Office will be the first port of call for all of you who need any kind of advice, and the Arts Advising Office will update student records in MyCampus.
 You may find it useful to consult also the information regarding the College policies on repeating a year, readmission, and College transfer, as well as general information that has already been given out to you at your group-advising session at the start of the academic year.

 Pre-Honours academic queries